mchmarny/knative-gitops-using-cloud-build/README.md

 # knative-gitops-using-cloud-build

-GitOps demo using Cloud Build and Knative
+> GitOps demo using Cloud Build and Knative

+## Setup